Class of '70-50th Reunion

 Housing for the 5th Reunion class will be available in West Hall.
 Four roommates per suite.
 Please send names of requested roommates with paid reservation.
 If no request is received, a roommate will be assigned.
 Please bring your own linens, towels, and pillows.
 We do NOT provide them in West Hall.

 Are there area hotels available?

 Limited room blocks and rates have been reserved at the following hotels.
-Please reference the Assumption College Reunion Weekend for special rates.
+Please reference the Assumption University Reunion Weekend for special rates.